 When discussing modes of delivery, it is helpful to understand UConn’s policy on Credit Hours.
 The examples referenced below assume a 3 credit course.
 For an in person course, this would equate to 3 hours a week or 42 hours total of in-class, direct instruction contact hours over the semester.

-Online (NOTE: Currently listed as the Instruction Mode “World Wide Web” in Student Administration)
+Online (NOTE: Currently listed as the Instruction Mode “Online” in Student Administration)

 In an online course, all required contact hours are internet-based.
 Contact includes instruction, learning activities, and interactions (both student-student and/or student-instructor).
 Completion of assessments and exams in-person at authorized proctoring locations may be required at the instructor’s discretion (this includes semester and final assessments and exams).

 EXAMPLE: STATS 10XX is a 3 credit online course.
 Students are never required to meet in-person, but may take a final exam in-person at an authorized proctoring site.
 In this example, all 42 contact hours would occur online.